Ramona-Saintandre/udacityDevopsP3/readme1.md

 ## Enchancements

 One of the enchancements that I would like to do with this project, is to recreate it using [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-tutorial-create-first-bicep?tabs=azure-powershell).

+## Note to reviewer

+**More images can be found in the /projectimagefolder